Trade the Apex of Contracting Triangles in Forex

 If the a-wave is the longest leg of the contracting triangle, the triangle is called a horizontal one.
 If the b-wave is the longest one, the triangle is irregular.
-The measured move is a Fibonacci ratio based on the longest leg, and it varies from 75% in the case of a horizontal triangle, all the way to more than 161.8% if the b-wave is the longest wave out of the five ways that make up the triangle.
-Such a measured move, in some cases, is strongly related with the apex, but it a way that has nothing to do with price, but with time.
-It is very common that the measured move should come in the time zone of the apex, and this brings an extremely important characteristic to the overall trading concept: price and time in the same place.
+The measured move is a Fibonacci ratio based on the longest leg, and it varies from 75% in the case of a horizontal triangle, all the way to more than 161.8% if the b-wave is the longest of the five waves that make up the triangle.
+Such a measured move is in some cases strongly related with the apex, but in a way that has nothing to do with price, and rather with time.
+It is very common for the measured move to come in the timezone of the apex, and this brings an extremely important characteristic to the overall trading concept: price and time in the same place.

 Price and Time with the Apex

-As a continuation to the previous paragraphs, the apex is giving the time element for a trade to come to fruition.
-Time is an extremely important element in trading and Elliott found a great way to integrate it into the overall theory.
+As a continuation of the previous paragraphs, the apex gives the time element for a trade to come to fruition.
+Time is an extremely important element in trading, and Elliott found a great way to integrate it into the overall theory.

 Other educational materials